System Design Space

 Insecure Design

-Threat modeling at the design stage, abuse-case-driven requirements, security review as part of ADR.
+Threat modeling during design, abuse-case-driven requirements, and security review as part of ADRs.

 Security Misconfiguration

-Secure defaults, policy as code, immutable infra, drift detection, baseline hardening.
+Secure defaults, policy as code, immutable infrastructure, drift detection, and hardened baselines.

-Dependency governance, SBOM, regular patching cycle and CVE triage based on criticality.
+Dependency governance, SBOM, regular patching cycles, and CVE triage by criticality.

-MFA, short-lived tokens, refresh flow protection, session revocation.
+MFA, short-lived tokens, protected refresh-token flow, and session revocation.

-Signed artifacts, supply chain control, verified CI/CD pipeline.
+Signed artifacts, supply-chain control, and a verifiable CI/CD pipeline.

-Audit trail, security telemetry, event correlation, alerting and incident runbooks.
+Audit trail, security telemetry, event correlation, alerts, and incident runbooks.

-Egress policy, network segmentation, deny-list metadata endpoints, safe outbound proxies.
+Egress policy, network segmentation, metadata-endpoint restrictions, and safe outbound proxies.

-• At the requirements stage: record security non-functional requirements and abuse cases.
+• At requirements time: record security non-functional requirements and abuse cases.

-• At the architecture stage: define trust boundaries, data flows and the area of responsibility of components.
+• At architecture time: define trust boundaries, data flows, and component ownership zones.

-• At the operational stage: observability, detection, incident drills, regular security reviews.
+• At operations time: build observability, threat detection, incident drills, and regular security reviews.

 StageMandatory controlsFailure action

-Requirements and designThreat modeling, abuse cases, trust boundaries, and security acceptance criteria in ADRs.Do not allow architectural decisions into implementation without a security owner and documented risk decisions.
+Requirements and designThreat modeling, abuse cases, trust boundaries, and security acceptance criteria in ADRs.Do not move an architecture decision into implementation without a security owner and explicit risk decisions.

-Build and CI/CDSAST/DAST, dependency checks, IaC policy checks, SBOM generation, and artifact signing.Stop the pipeline on critical findings and create a security blocker in the release plan.
+Build and CI/CDSAST, DAST, dependency checks, IaC policy checks, SBOM generation, and artifact signing.Stop the CI/CD pipeline on critical findings and open a security blocker in the release plan.

-Deploy and configurationSecure defaults, immutable configs, secrets via vault/KMS, and drift detection.Block rollout and restore the environment to the last validated baseline.
+Deploy and configurationSecure defaults, immutable configuration, secrets through Vault/KMS, and drift detection.Block deployment and restore the environment to the last validated baseline.

-Runtime and detectionAudit trail, WAF/API protections, behavioral alerts, and correlated security events.Automatically restrict risky traffic and escalate the incident to the on-call team.
+Runtime and detectionAudit trail, WAF/API protection, behavioral alerts, and correlated security events.Automatically restrict risky traffic and escalate the incident to the on-call team.

-Incident and hardening loopPost-incident reviews, threat model updates, and mandatory security backlog remediation.Freeze feature releases until critical corrective actions are closed.
+Incident and hardening loopPost-incident review, threat-model updates, and mandatory security-backlog remediation.Freeze feature releases until critical corrective actions are closed.

 Security operational metrics